Accelerated Weathering Testing

 - Test methods for evaluating plastic responses under thermal and humid aging

-- ISO standards for rigid-testing cellular plastics
+- ISO standards for rigid testing of cellular plastics

 - ANSI standards for rigid cell plastic testing